theupdateframework/tuf-on-ci/docs/YUBIKEY-PIV-SETUP.md

 PIN codes are used for signing operations and to unlock a device.

 #### Reset PIV to Defaults

+> [!CAUTION]
+> Performing this operation will destroy all existing PIV data

 1. Navigate to the `Applications` > `PIV` menu in the YubiKey Manager UI
 1. Under `Reset`, select `Reset PIV`